ProgrammerIn-wonderland/mostly-vanilla/README.md

 # Mostly Vanilla
-A resource pack based on adding small things to vanilla
+A resource pack based on adding small things to vanilla.